 The material weaknesses identified related to (i) improper revenue recognition conclusions with respect to OVO that resulted in a material overstatement of revenue and expenses in our consolidated financial statements that were previously audited under International Standards on Auditing as a private company; (ii) the review process over assumptions and inputs used in several key accounting estimates; (iii) not having a sufficient number of personnel with an appropriate level of IFRS accounting skills, SEC reporting knowledge and experience and training in internal control over financial reporting.
-To remedy the material weaknesses, we have implemented new control procedures and hired additional personnel.
+To remedy the material weaknesses, we have implemented new control procedures and hired additional personnel, which are described in more detail under "Item 15.
+Controls and Procedures - Changes in Internal Control over Financial Reporting" of this annual report.
 However, neither we nor our independent registered public accounting firm undertook a comprehensive assessment of our internal control over financial reporting under the Sarbanes-Oxley Act for purposes of identifying and reporting any weakness or significant deficiency in our internal control over financial reporting.